Generalized neutrino isocurvature: Overview on cosmic histories

 It should be noted that in the purely gravitationally coupled cases, the amount of induced matter isocurvature is proportional to the relative energy density in the dark sector $\Omega_{\DR}$ at the time of dark matter production and baryogenesis, respectively.
 The effect might therefore be suppressed if e.g. the dark sector behaves matter-like initially and only later on acts as radiation, resulting in $S_{\gamma \DM}\simeq0$.
 This is also the reason why these complications do not appear in case (b) of dark matter isocurvature.
+Let us also mention that the amount of dark radiation is bounded at the 95\% confidence level $\rho_\DR/\rho_\nu\lesssim 0.1$ from CMB observations \cite{Planck:2018vyg}.
+Below we present our bounds in terms of $S_{\gamma \nueff}$ such that small dark radiation densities may be equivalently compensated by larger fluctuations $S_{\gamma \DR}$\,.

 We conclude that besides this specific scenario resulting in $S_{\gamma \DM}=0$, all other cases featuring neutrino isocurvature lead to some range of $S_{\gamma \nu}/S_{\gamma \DM}$ and therefore motivate a generalized search where this ratio is scanned over.